Dee-McG/Motorbike-Event-Finder/README.md

 Original design and wireframes had the text input used to search events as a dual box that could search by either location or date.
 This proved difficult to implement and was agreed upon with the client to add an additional date picker search field.<br>
 Search fields were also changed to be single column fields.
-The reasoning for this was [article](https://cxl.com/blog/form-design-best-practices/) on form best practices.
+The reasoning for this was reading this [article](https://cxl.com/blog/form-design-best-practices/) on form best practices.

 Additional verification was addd to the event deletion button to take user confirmation they want to delete the event.